Hawaiki Cable resurfaced today announcing a deal to land its US$350 million trans-Pacific cable in the Whangarei area.

 Hawaiki aims to build a new cable from Australia to Hawaii via New Zealand with branches to Pacific island nations.
 The plan combines elements of the failed Pacific Fibre and and SPIN cable projects.
 Many of the executives, including Galasso, were involved in SPIN.

-Australia, NZ to USA
+Australia, NZ to the USA

 Like Pacific Fibre, Hawaiki’s goal is to connect Australia and New Zealand to the USA.
 From SPIN it picks up the idea of running spurs to New Caledonia, Norfolk Island, Fiji, Vanuatu and Samoa among other island destinations.
-There’s also provision to reach the Cook Islands.
+There’s also a provision to reach the Cook Islands.